 In Georgia, 10% of the citizens were born in another country, and 8% of Georgia residents were born in the United States but have at least one immigrant parent.
 With the federal laws surrounding immigration constantly changing, many people born outside the United States are at risk of deportation.
 If you are dealing with immigration issues in Atlanta, ChancoSchiffer P.C. will do everything possible to help you keep your life in the United States.
-Talk to one of our attorneys for immigration help today.
+Contact our office to schedule a free consultation with one of our immigration attorneys today.

 Though federal lawmakers are constantly creating regulations for immigrants, each state also has a specific set of laws regarding the topic.
 In 2011, Georgia lawmakers created a strict set of immigration rules that apply to the daily life of state residents, in an effort to regulate the number of illegal immigrants in the state.